How to Give the Perfect Gift

-These are my 10 rules of gift giving:
+Here are my 10 simple but powerful rules of gift-giving:

 1. Don't just give money.
 Giving money basically sends out the message, "I couldn't be bothered to think too much about you, so here you go, that's what you're worth to me."

 2. The monetary value of the gift is unimportant.
 One of my friends once gave me her recipe for one of my favourite dishes, writing it out in calligraphy on parchment paper, together with an offer to cook it with me.
 Total monetary value about zero, and yet one of the most charming and thoughtful gifts that I have ever received.

 3. It's not the gift, but the thought that counts, so think about your gift carefully.
 In general, give something that you know the person wants, maybe something that has come up in conversation or something that you have seen the person eyeing or browsing.
 There are many extra marks to be gained for fun and originality, for instance, the bright yellow fountain pen or the joint massage class.

 4. On the whole, prefer experiences to objects.
 Experiences such as a one-hour Swedish massage or concert tickets are generally more memorable than objects.
 But don't forget that some objects, such as books and DVDs, can also be experiences—so long as they are well chosen.